garretfick/garretfick.github.io/_posts/2013-09-03-visitor-versus-cast-s-in-c.md

 ![](/static/img/blog/visitor-versus-cast-s-in-c/c-sharp-visitor.png)

 I then wrote to code to either cast via `is` or call a visitor function.
 Everything except the `Circle` class can be entirely removed from the code by conditional compiles.
-This way, I can test the effects of adding more classes or increating the class hierarchy depth and this is detailed in the table below.
+This way, I can test the effects of adding more classes or increasing the class hierarchy depth and this is detailed in the table below.

 <table>
 <thead>